sayanbanerjee32/TASI_ERAv2_S22/README.md

 3. Now randomly send an MNIST image, but with a wrong label.
 Do this 25 times, and share what the VAE makes (25 images stacked in 1 image)!
 4. Now replicate the same for CIFAR10 and share 25 images (1 stacked image)!

-## Refernce Notebook
+## Reference Notebook
-All experiments are performed by updated the this [collab notebook](https://colab.research.google.com/drive/1_yGmk8ahWhDs23U4mpplBFa-39fsEJoT?usp=sharing) that demostrates VAE training on CIFAR10 images using Pytorch Lightning
+All experiments are performed by updated the this [collab notebook](https://colab.research.google.com/drive/1_yGmk8ahWhDs23U4mpplBFa-39fsEJoT?usp=sharing) that demonstrates VAE training on CIFAR10 images using Pytorch Lightning

-## Experiemnts
+## Experiments

 The problem statement is perceived as a problem of Conditional VAE.
 The initial experimental thouthts are borrwed from this [article](https://towardsdatascience.com/conditional-variational-autoencoders-with-learnable-conditional-embeddings-e22ee5359a2a)